 - Category: Blog

+Uganda has continually taken up ownership of its title as the “the pearl of Africa” with evident natural beauty.
+And a primate safari in Uganda is nothing less than a captivating adventure.
 The bountiful wildlife species in the Uganda national park is one of the major attraction that the pearl offers.
 The big five game together with other wildlife species make up the pearl a perfect sport for wildlife lovers.

 Besides the wild game, the sight of the primates of the pearl is not be forgotten on a Uganda safari.
 Uganda has six major primate destinations located in the western circuit of the country.

-Bwindi impenetrable national park in western Uganda in Kanungu district is the famous home for gorilla primates of Uganda.
+Located in western Uganda in Kanungu district is the famous home for gorilla primates of Uganda.
 Gorilla trekking is highlight for tourists the visit this national park.

 The different gorilla families of the park are located in the four sectors of the Bwindi forest.
 These include Buhoma, Rushaga, Ruhija and Nkuringo sector.
 The primate experience in these sectors in unmatched to any in the world.

-Kibale national park dubbed as the “primate capital of the world” is Uganda’s home of the abundant primate’s species.
+Dubbed as the “primate capital of the world” is Uganda’s home of the abundant primate’s species.
 Chimpanzee tracking in Kibale Park is a no miss when visiting to this primate areas.
 There is higher visibility and tracking of chimpanzees in this national park compared to other primate destinations in Uganda.

 Never the less, to compliment a wildlife visit in Queen Elizabeth national park, an enroute visit to kyambura gorge surely rewards from the breathtaking views of the gorge from the nature walks.